-- MBA6020 is required of students who have not taken MKT2300 Principles of Marketing or equivalent - MKT6300 is required of students who have not taken MKT4350 Marketing Research (including SPSS) or equivalent - MKT6500 is required of students who have not taken MKT3610 Internet Marketing or equivalent
+- MBA6020 is required of students who have not taken MKT2300 Principles of Marketing or equivalent with approval by program faculty and director - MKT6300 is required of students who have not taken MKT4350 Marketing Research (including SPSS) or equivalent with approval by program faculty and director - MKT6500 is required of students who have not taken MKT3610 Internet Marketing or equivalent

 If you have not taken any of the above, you must take all three foundation courses.
-If you have taken one of the above, you must take the remaining two foundation courses as well as either MBA6070 or MBA6090.
-If you have taken two of the above, you must take the remaining foundation course as well as either MBA6070 and MBA6090.
-If you have taken all of the foundation courses, you will take both MBA6070 and MBA6090.
+If you have taken one of the above, you must take the remaining two foundation courses as well as either MBA6075 or MBA6090 or Special Topics.
+If you have taken two of the above, you must take the remaining foundation course as well as either MBA6075 and MBA6090.
+If you have taken all of the foundation courses, you will take two of three MBA6075 and MBA6090 Special Topics.